foderking/Minimal-React-Template/README.md

 ## About <a name = "about"></a>

 A minimal template for building front-end web applications.
-Comes with parcel, react-bootstrap, and a custom component for adding filler text.
+Uses parcel to build, yarn for managing packages, and react-bootstrap as a ui framework. also contains some custom ui components

 ## Getting Started <a name = "getting_started"></a>